 Efficient management.
 Using the tab system you can manage loads of different accounts from one window – and not just Twitter accounts!
-Manage Twitter, Facebook, LinkedIn and Google+ all from one window.
+Manage Twitter, Facebook, LinkedIn, and Google+ all from one window.
 Think of the time you’ll save by not navigating between profiles and logging in and out.
 Think of all the interactions you’d miss if you were darting from one platform to the other – you need them all in one, manageable space.
-If you don’t use Hootsuite, you will inevitably begin using certain platform less and less and reduce your influence over your social sphere.
+If you don’t use Hootsuite, you will inevitably begin using certain platforms less and less and reduce your influence over your social sphere.

 Let’s do a quick comparison:

 Hootsuite vs Tweetdeck

 Hootsuite and Tweetdeck are the two most well-known social media management dashboards.
 There’s no need to own both, so which one is best for your needs?